YCNi/EBC_SUMO_sim/README.md

 Fulton, E. J., Ni, Y. C., & Kouvelas, A. (2025).
 Impact of radical bike lane allocation on bi-modal urban network traffic performance: A simulation case study.
 SVT Working Papers.
 ETH Zurich.

 ## Note
 The codes are now only available for the scenario 25_MIV_75_BIKE.
-For other scenarios, similar codes can be applied after modifying the file names in the codes.<br />
+For other scenarios, the same codes can be applied after modifying the file names in the codes.<br />
 All the resources may still be constantly updated.
 You are strongly adviced to contact the author for instructions beforehand.
 For instance, the OD demand will be updated with a calibrated version soon.

 ## Contact information